Biographies of Prominent

 Officers of the Utah Association for the Deaf, 1971.
 Front row L-R:: Jerry Taylor, treasurer, Beth Ann Stewart Campbell, secretary, Lloyd Perkins, vice president, David Mortensen, president, Ned Wheeler, chairman.
 Back row L-R: Robert Welsh, Leon Curtis, Kenneth Burdett, Dennis Platt, Gene Stewart, Robert Sanderson

-In 1966, the Utah State Board of Education hired Beth Ann's future husband, Dr. Jay J. Campbell, as an associate superintendent with the Utah State Office of Education.
+In 1966, Dr. Jay J. Campbell was hired by the Utah State Board of Education as an associate superintendent with the Utah State Office of Education.
 One of his responsibilities was to oversee the Utah Schools for the Deaf and the Blind.
 During the debate over oral versus total communication, he grew concerned with the welfare of Deaf children (Campbell, 1977).
-W. David Mortensen, then UAD president, wished to see Dr. Campbell and invited him to speak at the UAD convention in January 1973.
-He asked Beth Ann, then UAD secretary, to accompany him to interpret.
-She and David visited with Dr. Campbell, and he agreed to speak at the convention six months later.
-Dr. Campbell decided it would be a good idea to give his "talk" in sign language and went to Beth Ann's boss, Dr. Sanderson, and asked him if someone could teach him enough "signs" to give a presentation.
+W. David Mortensen, president of the Utah Association for the Deaf, invited Dr. Campbell to speak at the UAD convention in January 1973.
+He asked Beth Ann, who was then UAD secretary, to assist him in interpreting.
+Beth Ann and Dave visited with Dr. Campbell, and he agreed to speak at the convention six months later.
+Dr. Campbell decided to give his presentation in sign language, so he asked Dr. Sanderson, Beth Ann's boss if someone could teach him enough signs to deliver his speech.
 Dr. Sanderson appointed Beth Ann to teach him.
-She accepted the challenge and became great friends (Beth Ann Campbell, personal communication, September 18, 2012).
-Dr. Campbell delivered his full "Humanizing Education" speech in sign language at the 25th Biennial Convention on June 16, 1973 (UAD Bulletin, June 1973).
-"I presented a ten-minute talk that took me 30 minutes to deliver in "signs," he said (Beth Ann Campbell, personal communication, September 18, 2012).
+She accepted the challenge and became great friends with Dr. Campbell (Beth Ann Campbell, personal communication, September 18, 2012).
+Dr. Campbell delivered his full "Humanizing Education" speech in sign language at the 25th Biennial Convention on June 16, 1973.
+"I presented a ten-minute talk that took me 30 minutes to deliver in signs," he said (Beth Ann Campbell, personal communication, September 18, 2012).

-Three years later, on March 20, 1976, Dr. Campbell and Beth Ann were married by their local Bishop and were sealed in the Manti Temple of the Church of Jesus Christ of Latter-day Saints on September 5, 1981.
+Three years later, on March 20, 1976, Dr. Campbell and Beth Ann were married by their local bishop and were sealed in the Manti Temple of The Church of Jesus Christ of Latter-day Saints on September 5, 1981.
 Beth Ann's children are Mark, Dennis, Steve, Michael, Michelle (Brown), and Gregory.
 Jay's children are Candice, John, Tamara, Woodrow, and Nola.
 Beth Ann has nine grandchildren and two great-grandchildren.
 Jay has twelve grandchildren and six great-grandchildren.
-When people ask how many children they have, they answer: "Five and a half dozen."
+When people ask how many children they have, they answer, "Five and a half dozen."
 They then explain that "Jay has five, and Beth Ann has a half dozen."
 Their children are from their first marriages (Beth Ann Campbell, personal communication, September 18, 2012).

 In 1975, Beth Ann traveled to Los Angeles, California, with four Utah Deaf volunteers to serve as an interpreter while touring the Ear Research Institute, where one of the volunteers, Joseph B. Burnett, 62, received his new cochlear implant (UAD Bulletin, June 1974).
 Beth Ann had the opportunity to witness this moment when Joe became the world's first Deaf person to receive cochlear implants (Kinney, UAD Bulletin, November 2001; Beth Ann Campbell, personal communication, September 18, 2012).